 In collaboration with MGH Hematology and with other clinical divisions at MGH, the Blood Transfusion Service conducts clinical research in the disciplines of transfusion medicine, hemostasis and thrombophilia.
 The Blood Transfusion Service is a member of the NHLBI Clinical Trials Network in Transfusion Medicine and Hemostasis.

-In addition to these large clinical trials, Sunny Dzik's research interests include management of the coagulopathy of liver disease, clinical use of blood components, biologic consequences of recipient exposure to allogeneic donor leukocytes, and patient safety in transfusion.
-Studies are currently underway on oxygen delivery to children with profound anemia due to malaria.
+In addition to these large clinical trials, Sunny Dzik's research interests include management of the coagulopathy of liver disease, clinical use of blood components, massive transfusion, biologic consequences of recipient exposure to allogeneic donor leukocytes, and patient safety in transfusion.

 For a list of co-authors, related research concepts, and a timeline, visit Dr. Dzik's profile page at the Harvard Clinical and Translational Science Center.